Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

 Hands On Experience

 English majors can be trained as peer tutors to assist fellow Elmhurst students through the College’s acclaimed Writing Center.
 What’s more, student-teaching experiences will immerse you in classrooms as early as sophomore year.
 Students in the writing track will complete a field experience in writing as part of the capstone course, ENG 455.
-Internships are also available through taking ENG 468 Internship.
+Internships are also available by taking ENG 468 Internship or by taking ENG 365 Media Practicum for editing or writing for any college student publication.

 The Department sponsors a chapter of Sigma Tau Delta, the national English honorary society, and also organizes an annual creative writing “Gathering” where students can read their own work and hear that of others.